-Hurricane Harvey Property Damage
+Hurricane Property Damage

 The most common type of insurance claim that is made after a hurricane is for property damage.
-Property damage claims are generally made for damage to a person’s home, car, boat or some other structure on your property that was damaged by the storm.
+Property damage claims are generally made for damage to a person’s home, car, boat or some other structure on your property that was damaged by a storm.
 While the initial effects of the storm can be hard to deal with, dealing with your insurance company after a storm can be equally difficult.

 A hurricane claim is not like a minor car accident – the rules are different and the consequences of not knowing them, or not following them, can be catastrophic.